MarinnaPereira/tea-point/README.md

 - **Newsletter Subscription**
   Subscribe to our newsletter for updates and promotions.

+- **Email Contact**
+  Get in touch if you have any questions or need assistance.

 - **404 Not Found Page**
   Custom page for handling invalid routes.